nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `<exercise name>`         | The name of the exercise. <br/>- Exercise name must be from the pre-defined list of exercises.<br/>- Type `exercise /list` for the list of exercises. |
 | `<number of repetitions>` | The number of repetitions that should be carried out for `<exercise name>`.                                                                           |

+Click [here](#workout-commands) to have a better understanding of the parameters stated.

 **Example**
 ```